 3 The Baby Weigh Poo

 Baby weigh-in is akin to a New Mummy Test.
 You have to get your squirming and often screaming bundle fully undressed and ready to be weighed, under the watchful eye of the Health Visitor.
 The same one that your baby weed on last week, and by the look on her face she has not forgotten the incident.
-You have awful flashbacks to the time when you were 7 and you were drying to get Abbie* dressed and you accidentally pulled her arm off.
+You have awful flashbacks to the time when you were five and you were trying to get Abbie* dressed and you accidentally pulled her arm off.
 You see the queue of other mums waiting to see the Health Visitor with hungry babies in their arms, and you break out in a cold sweat under the pressure.
 As you remove the nappy you discover the baby has produced a poo that you are clearly completely and utterly unprepared for.
+Pass me the wipes!

 *FYI: Abbie was a dolly.

 At some point it will happen.
 There will be a floater in the bath.
 It’s one of those parenting mile stones.
 Deal with it.

 5 The One Time You Forget The Change Bag Poo

 It also happens to be the time you are sat in the doctors waiting room for half an hour, avoiding eye contact with the rest of the patients who are slowly suffocating from the toxic fumes your toddler is wafting around.
 You then have to take your little stink bomb into the doctor’s room apologising profusely, and deciding which doctors practice you should move to so you never have to show your face in this one again.

 You’ve got yourself already to attend a wedding.
 You’ve straightened your hair, have applied makeup, and you’re wearing a nice dress.
 You haven’t been this glammed up since the night you conceived the first child.
 Nothing brings you back down to earth quicker than wiping someone else’s butt.